Cash Out Refinance Options for 2021 | Cash-Out Equity

 What is a Cash Out Refinance?

-A cash-out refinance is when you access equity in your home for repairs and improvements, consolidate debt, or for investment purposes.
+A cash-out refinance is available for homeowners who want to access equity in the home for repairs and improvements, to consolidate debt, or for investment purposes.

 If you are considering a cash out refinance, you must assess your personal situation.
 First, your current loan balance needs to be significantly less than your home value.
 Most if not all cash out refinance lenders will not permit you to borrow up to 100% of the home value.
 So, if you are looking to cash money out of your home, then your current loan to value will most likely need to be less than 80% before you refinance.

 We will take you through your cash out refinance options below.
 Then, contact us to discuss your personal scenario and we can give you an idea as to how much you may be able to cash out and what the interest rate and payment could be.